FPKI Certification Authorities Overview

 Federal Common Policy Certification Authority

-The Federal Common Policy CA may be referred to as the FCPCA, or as COMMON in documents.
-As the FPKI root and trust anchor for the Federal Government, the FCPCA supports government person trust and a small number of agency intranet enterprise devices, including Personal Identity Verification (PIV) credentials.
+The Federal Common Policy CA may be referred to as the FCPCAG2, or as COMMON in documents.
+As the FPKI root and trust anchor for the federal government, the FCPCAG2 supports government person trust and a small number of agency intranet enterprise devices, including Personal Identity Verification (PIV) credentials.
 The FCPCA’s design enables any certificate issued by any FPKI CA to validate its certificate path to a single root CA.

-A few commercial vendors include the FCPCA root certificate in the commercial-off-the-shelf (COTS) products’ Trust Stores.
-This enables Federal Government systems to trust person and enterprise device certificates issued by FPKI CAs.
-It is possible to add the FCPCA root certificate to trust stores for government-managed devices and servers, if it’s not available by default.
+A few commercial vendors include the FCPCAG2 root certificate in the commercial-off-the-shelf (COTS) products’ trust stores.
+This enables federal government systems to trust person and enterprise device certificates issued by FPKI CAs.
+It is possible to add the FCPCAG2 root certificate to trust stores for government-managed devices and servers, if it’s not available by default.

-The FCPCA root certificate is included in the trust stores for some platforms such as Microsoft and Adobe.
-Other platforms, such as Mozilla and Apple, do not include the FCPCA by default.
+The FCPCAG2 root certificate is included in the trust stores for some platforms such as Adobe.
+Other platforms, such as Microsoft, Mozilla, and Apple, do not include the FCPCA by default.

 Federal Bridge Certification Authority